7/30/2019

 Steve Tusa

-And then lastly, just third quarter, can you talk about seasonality?
+And then lastly, just third quarter, can you just talk about seasonality?
 Do you expect normal seasonality here in the third quarter?
-I know things are moving around in the global economy.
-And also orders, do you think orders are going to take kind of another step down or how do the compares look so that maybe we're more stable here in low single data type of number for climate?
+I know things are moving around in the global economy, you know, and also orders.
+Do you think orders – are going to take kind of another step down, or how do the compares look so that maybe we're more stable here in low single data type of number for climate?
 I know you don't like to guide that, but there's obviously a lot moving around in the economy.
-I'm just curious as to how you guys see that playing out.
+I was just curious as to how you guys see that playing out.

 speaker

-Well, I don't see any changes really in sort of HVAC globally.
+Well, I don't see any changes really in HVAC globally.
 I think we've got a pretty good read on the global landscape.
-Most markets are strong and there's pockets where there's weakness, but surprises where markets are strong.
-Example of that would be Mexico's gone through a couple quarters of negative GDP.
+Most markets are strong, and there's pockets where there's weakness, but surprises where markets are strong.
+An example of that would be Mexico has gone through a couple quarters of negative GDP.
 It's a pretty big market for us.
 So that's newer information, but we're relatively strong in an equivalent market in the southern cone of Latin America.
-So it's that sort of thing on the edges that we're looking at, but the markets remain strong.
-There's a lot of focus on Thermoking, and I think we've done a decent job explaining the constraints that existed in 2018 at Class 8 tractors and how customers lined up in advance really to pull on that supply capability.
-It translated down through trailers and of course that all translated to those customers ordering either APUs or refrigerated trailers.
-The actual pack time of how the heartbeat of a plant runs and we match trailers and to actual tractors or trailers is very smooth and that backlog generates just mid single digit revenue growth.
+So, you know, it's that sort of thing on the edges that we're looking at, but the markets remain strong.
+There's a lot of focus on Thermo King, and I think we've done a decent job explaining the constraints that existed in 2018 at Class 8 tractors, and how customers lined up in advance really to pull on that supply capability.
+It translated down through trailers, and, of course, that all translated to those customers ordering either APUs or refrigerated trailers.
+The actual pack time of how the heartbeat of a plant runs, and we match trailers and units to actual tractors or trailers, It's very smooth, and that backlog generates just mid-single-digit revenue growth.
 It's been pretty consistent.
-So the noise is around the TK bookings, but again, I think you just have to separate that from the 28 constraints with our customers and think more about the HVAC market being strong and transport just generating solid revenue growth on good backlog and generally healthy markets.
-And we're still seeing good order intake rate at transport, so it's not as if things are drying up even on the order input side there.
+So the noise is around the TK bookings, but, again, I think you just have to separate that from the 28 constraints with our customers and think more about the HVAC market being strong and transport just generating solid revenue growth on good backlog and generally healthy markets.
+And we're still seeing – good order intake rate at transport.
+So it's not as if things are drying up even on the order input side there.
 Just tough comps.
 Okay, great.
 Thanks a lot.

 speaker